-A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding Shares of the Fund.
+A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding Shares of a Fund.
 A control person is a shareholder that owns beneficially or through controlled companies more than 25% of the voting securities of a company or acknowledges the existence of control.
-Shareholders owning voting securities in excess of 25% may determine the outcome of any matter affecting and voted on by shareholders of the Fund.
-The following information is provided as of November 30, 2023.
+Shareholders owning voting securities in excess of 25% may determine the outcome of any matter affecting and voted on by shareholders of a Fund.
+The Depository Trust Company ("DTC") or its nominee is the record owner of all outstanding shares and is recognized as the owner of all shares for all purposes.
+Investors owning shares are beneficial owners as shown on the records of DTC or its participants.
+As of January 16, 2025, no Trustees and officers of the Trust owned Shares of the Funds.